beynar/svelte-rpc/README.md

 - Ability to handle file uploads
 - Very tiny
 - You stay in the SvelteKit realm, so you can use cookies, error and other server side stuff of SvelteKit
-- Simple to implement: a hook, a router and a client that infer its type from the router type
+- Simple to implement: a hook, a router and a client that infer its type from the router
 - Infinite and simple nesting of procedures
-- Can be called from the server side thanks to the caller function
+- Can be called from server side thanks to the caller function placed inside your locals object
 - Middleware support that populate the ctx object received by the handle function

 ## Drawbacks